Crashedmind/PlantUMLHitchhikersGuide/_sources/Stdlib/StdLibOverview.rst.txt

     * The newer one from 2020 AWSlabs https://github.com/plantuml/plantuml-stdlib/blob/master/awslib/INFO that has the latest icons from AWS.

-Broadly, the main groupings are per diagram
+Broadly, the main groupings (based on macro definition) are per diagram.
+Osa and Elastic are based on aws.

 .. uml:: StdlibGroupings.puml
     :align: center